input-output-hk/partner-chains/README.md

 - Refer to [docs/reports/ariadne-liveness.pdf](docs/reports/ariadne-liveness.pdf) for the simulation report.
 - Refer to [docs/reports/liveliness-report.pdf](docs/reports/liveliness-report.pdf) for the end-to-end-testing report.

+If you want to learn more about the simulation and how to perform your own simulations with custom parameters you can learn more about this [here](toolkit/committee-selection/selection-simulator/README.md).

 ### 📃 License

 This project is primarly distributed under the Apache License 2.0.
 You can review the full license